mvandermade/fup-order-exchange-backend/README.md

 ## Tips
 - You can access the h2 console http://localhost:8080/h2-console, user=user password=admin
 - You can access the swagger ui at http://localhost:8080/swagger-ui/index.html
+- You can switch to the spring development profile to activate persistent settings

 ## Programming choices
 - Chose to work with DTO instead of entity passing between services to prevent entitygraph misses.